abacus-tabletop-games/old-school-map-symbols/README.md

 ## Contact me

-If you want to pay me a coffee, thank you! https://ko-fi.com/jordan_abacus
+Ko-fi: If you want to pay me a coffee, thank you! https://ko-fi.com/jordan_abacus
 Blog: https://abacustabletopgames.bearblog.dev/
-Email me: abacus.tabletop.games@gmail.com
+Email: abacus.tabletop.games@gmail.com

 ## Attributions, etc.

-The tiles are from Mark Gosbell under CC0. https://markgosbell.itch.io/ I modified and adapted some of them and also release them under CC0. https://creativecommons.org/publicdomain/zero/1.0/
+The tiles are from [Mark Gosbell](tab:https://markgosbell.itch.io/) under [CC0 license](tab:https://creativecommons.org/publicdomain/zero/1.0/).
+I modified and adapted some of them and also release them under CC0 license.